 Taking the body abroad or bringing it back to this country

 If you wish to take the body abroad, you must notify the Coroner.
 The Coroner will tell you within four days whether further enquiries are needed.
 If you want to bring the body back to England or Wales, the Coroner may need to be involved.
 In certain circumstances, an inquest may be necessary.
 Removing human remains overseas from Scotland will align with current Scottish law, and we can guide you should you need help.

 Are all deaths reported to the Coroner?

 No. In most cases, a GP or hospital doctor can certify the medical cause of death, and the Registrar of Births and Deaths can register the death in the usual way.
 However, registrars must report deaths to the Coroner in certain circumstances.
-For example: if a doctor cannot give a proper certificate of a cause of death; if the death occurred during operation; if the death was due to industrial disease; or if the death was unnatural or due to violence, or in other suspicious circumstances.
+For example: if a doctor cannot give a proper certificate of a cause of death; if the death occurred during an operation; if the death was due to industrial disease; if the death was unnatural or due to violence or other suspicious circumstances.

 What is a Post Mortem examination?

 When can the funeral be held?

 If a post-mortem reveals that the death was due to natural causes and that an inquest is unnecessary, the Coroner will release the body, and you can register the death.
 The funeral can then take place.
-If there is to be an inquest, the Coroner can normally issue a burial order or cremation certificate after the post mortem is completed.
-If charges have been brought against somebody for causing the death, it may be necessary to have a second post mortem or further investigations, and the release of the body and the funeral arrangements will be delayed.
+If there is an inquest, the Coroner can issue a burial order or cremation certificate after the post-mortem is completed.
+Suppose charges have been brought against somebody for causing the death.
+In that case, it may be necessary to have a second post-mortem or further investigation, which will delay the body's release and funeral arrangements.

 Issue of the Death Certificate